csf-dev/CSF.Screenplay/README.md

 ## Anatomy of a Screenplay test
 Screenplay tests start with **Actors**.
 Actors interact with the application via **Tasks** and query the state of the app with **Questions**.

 Tasks represent high-level operations performed by the actor, which may involve a number of steps carried out in order.
-Tasks may be composed of other tasks, in order to create higher-level tasks.
-However, the building blocks which make tasks useful are **Actions**.
+Tasks may be composed of other tasks in order to create higher-level operations, but the building blocks which make them useful are **Actions**.
 Each action represents a single unit of interaction between an actor and the application, such as a mouse click.

-Actions and questions interact with the application, but they do so via APIs provided by **Abilities** which the actor has been granted.
+Actions and questions interact with the application.
+They do so via APIs provided by **Abilities** which the actor has been granted.

 ![Diagram of Screenplay architecture](Screenplay1.jpg)